Capmot

 A) Both the production of physical marks and the attribution of meaning

-B) Only the attribution of meaning to marks
+B) Only the production of physical marks

-C) Understanding how to speak
+D) Understanding how to speak

 • 30.
 It begins by breaking down complex concepts or skills into smaller, more manageable parts.